jloucel/Elm/README.md

 Now notice our input is a range input.
 You can see how we set various attributes for these elements in Elm.
 Since we want to limit the fractal order to 10 we set the max for our range selector at 10.
 We then take that value and push it into our model and call Update on input.
 This then runs the update method and updates the model.

 Finally the actual work of generating Sierpenski's triangle is accomplished by calling `(genPolys model.fracOrder vWidth vHeight)`.
-We pass the fracOrder width and height to the genPolys function, which produces a list of objects that are drawn in the SVG viewBox.
+We pass the fracOrder width and height to the genPolys function, which produces a list of polygons that are drawn in the SVG viewBox.

 With these three pieces in place we can now dive into the functions that are used to create our triangles.